microsoft/azure-iot-developer-kit/docs/_projects/04-shake-shake.md

 ## Test the project

-After app initialization, click button A and mildly shake the board to retrieve a random tweet with your hashtag (e.g. #build2017).
+After app initialization, click button A and mildly shake the board to retrieve a random tweet with your hashtag (e.g. #iot).
 A tweet will display on your screen in a few seconds:

 {% include gallery id="layouts_gallery" caption="Shake, shake for a random tweet with #hashtag you set in the code." %}